yehia67/documentation/node-software/iri/0.1/introduction/overview.md

 - [Store valid transactions in a ledger](../concepts/the-ledger.md)
 - [Allow clients to interact with the IRI](../how-to-guides/interact-with-an-iri-node.md) and have their transactions appended to the ledger

-Without IRI nodes, IOTA networks wouldn't exist.
-No one would be able to send transactions because there would be no way of recording who sent what to whom.
+Without IRI nodes, no one would be able to send transactions because there would be no way of recording who sent what to whom.

 By running your own IRI node you have the following benefits: